rozhiar-tech/currency_exchanger_with_getx/README.md

 # currency_exchanger_with_GetX

-This is an app to change curencies using live API s implement it with GetX statemanagement Framework
+This is an app to change currencies using live APIs s implement it with GetX state management Framework

 # Installation